AmnonOwed/P5_NaturalSystems/README.md

 A huge source of inspiration for this repo is the book [Nature of Code](http://natureofcode.com/book/) by Daniel Shiffman.

-Code examples are written for Processing 1.5.1. and/or Processing 2.0b9.
+Code examples are written for Processing 2.0+

 Relevant keywords for possible future content of this repo include the following: